 Riemer Hess immediately sprang into action by developing a personalized plan to file a strong appeal for Patrick.
 Knowing that evidence was key, Riemer Hess went above and beyond to obtain everything Patrick needed.

 First, Riemer Hess referred Patrick to a qualified physical therapist to perform a functional capacity evaluation.
-When the results were ready, Riemer Hess carefully reviewed the report to ensure it was supportive.
+When the results were ready, Riemer Hess carefully reviewed the report to ensure it was as supportive as possible.

 With the guidance of Riemer Hess, Patrick’s orthopedist provided a written response to the insurance company’s “independent” doctor that: (1) attacked the insurance doctor’s credentials and reliability; (2) pointed out inconsistencies in the insurance doctor’s report; and (3) provided a detailed assessment of Patrick’s restrictions and limitations while referencing the new functional capacity evaluation and updated MRIs.
 Riemer Hess carefully reviewed the written response to ensure it thoroughly addressed the insurance company’s concerns.

-Next, Riemer Hess helped Patrick prepare an affidavit which explained the progressive nature of his pain and how it prevents him from working.
+Next, Riemer Hess helped Patrick prepare an affidavit that explained the progressive nature of his pain and how it prevents him from working.
 The affidavit supplemented the basic information Patrick previously provided on his claim forms – thus, giving Patrick the opportunity to explain his side of the story.

-Once Riemer Hess had strengthened Patrick’s appeal with as much supportive evidence as possible, the firm prepared a detailed appeal letter which summarized the supportive evidence and addressed the insurance company’s concerns and errors.
+Once Riemer Hess had strengthened Patrick’s appeal with as much supportive evidence as possible, the firm prepared a detailed appeal letter that summarized the supportive evidence and addressed the insurance company’s concerns and errors.

 Finally, Riemer Hess filed the appeal on Patrick’s behalf and continued to follow-up on the insurance company’s review.
 After a few weeks, Riemer Hess learned the insurance company had sent Patrick’s file to a new “independent” doctor for review.

 Riemer Hess immediately demanded a copy of the report and the opportunity to respond.
 The insurance company obliged.
-After helping Patrick’s orthopedist in prepare a second response, Riemer Hess continued to follow-up with the insurance company about status.
+After helping Patrick’s orthopedist to prepare a second response, Riemer Hess continued to follow-up with the insurance company about status.

 A few short weeks later, Patrick’s appeal was approved.
 His benefits were paid immediately.